logic-notation

 Decoding Digital Logic: Mastering ANSI vs. IEC Symbols on digisim.io

-This is the great divide in digital logic notation: the pictorial, distinctive shapes of the American National Standards Institute (ANSI) versus the systematic, rectangular symbols of the International Electrotechnical Commission (IEC).
-To the modern engineer working in a globalized world, fluency in both isn't just an advantage; it's a necessity.
-Think of it as the Rosetta Stone for digital design.
+This is the central divide in digital logic notation: the pictorial, distinctive shapes of the American National Standards Institute (ANSI) standard versus the systematic, rectangular symbols of the International Electrotechnical Commission (IEC) standard.
+In a globalized engineering environment, fluency in both is a professional requirement.

 Two Philosophies, One Logic